 Many investors today are talking today about the massive disparity between stock prices and fundamentals.
 To paraphrase Jeremy Grantham, we now find ourselves in the top 1% of stock market valuations and the bottom 1% of economic outcomes.
 With the stock market volatility starting to rattle investors and the bond markets poised for declines when interest rates rise, investors are looking increasingly towards non-correlated alternative asset classes.
 According to a recent survey from the research firm Peltz International, alternative investments made up the biggest part and were the best-performing asset class for a typical family office portfolio in 2018.
 The objective of creating a diversified portfolio of alternative investments would be to have returns remain positive during a future market downturn, a possibility given the recent industry predictions:

-- Bank of America reports "The End of 60/40" confirms that the historical role bonds have played as a hedge to equities is coming to an end
+- Bank of America reports "The End of 60/40" confirms that the historical role bonds have played as a hedge to equities is coming to an end.

 Traditionally investors have allocated to hedge funds for their alternative’s exposure, yet these did poorly in 2008 and lackluster since.
-Amadeus Wealth Advisors has conducted due diligence on a number of alternative asset classes and recommend investors consider the following:
+Amadeus Wealth Alternatives has conducted due diligence on a number of alternative asset classes and recommend investors consider the following:

 A discussion of private debt can begin with business development companies.
 Recognizing the important contribution that small and middle market businesses make to the American economy, Congress passed the Small Business Investment Act in 1980 to allow for an increased flow of capital to privately owned U.S. companies.
 The result was the formation of Business Development Companies or BDCs.
 BDCs are investment vehicles that allow investors to pool capital in a tax advantaged manner in order to invest in the debt and equity of privately held American businesses.
 BDCs are exempt from all entity level taxation as long as certain regulatory and IRS guidelines are met.
 They must distribute 90% of their income and capital gains to their investors.
 They can be publicly traded in the form of mutual funds, or interval funds, as well as in non-traded form.
 They typically pay between 8% and 9% and at some point in the life cycle, the non-traded funds undergo a liquidity event, at which time you can liquidate or continue to receive the coupon.